Faith

 Chances are that if you are in a relationship or friendship or in any interaction with another human being, then you’ve been a position where you have offended or hurt someone and vice versa.
 It’s the reality of living in a fallen world.
 And, as such, we need to have compassion and plentiful grace in practicing forgiveness.
 This is something that I have been learning for many years.

-Initially, before I became a Christ, I tried to forgive because I did not want to drink the poison of holding on to the hurt.
+Initially, before I became a Christian, I tried to forgive because I did not want to drink the poison of holding on to the hurt.
 I would hold on to the hurt so that I wouldn’t forget and in order to keep the person who hurt me at a distance; either to protect myself from future hurt or as payback.
 I realized that having to relive the hurt every time I remembered the incident was only doing more damage to myself.
 So, this attempt at forgiveness was really for myself.

 After I became a Christian, I tried to forgive knowing that God forgave my sins so I should forgive others as well.
 This is not only so that I wouldn’t be an ungrateful hypocrite but also for the sake of my prayers.
 Again, this attempt at forgiveness was mostly for my benefit.